Picking Perfect Kitchen Colours to Complement Wooden Worktops in Oak Kitchens

 Whether you are pondering hues for your solid wood cabinets or debating tempting tones for kitchen walls, we have put together a collection of perfect paint palettes from Farrow & Ball to help create the look you are lusting after.

 The rich, chestnut tones of iroko worktops make a bold statement all on their own, and need not be rivalled in intensity by accompanying paint palettes.
 Therefore, we recommend soft tones such as Mizzle or Great White.
-The former contains hints of green that balance iroko’s reddish hues perfectly, whilst the latter remains understated and contains complimentary red undertones.
+The former contains hints of green that balance iroko’s reddish hues perfectly, whilst the latter remains understated and contains complementary red undertones.

 Our Camden showroom features a kitchen set with walnut worktops paired with Shaker cabinet frontals in Mizzle.
 This set was discussed in our shabby chic styling guide, which shows how well the colour works with darker work surfaces.